 With the attack on a mosque in Finsbury Park by Darren Osbourne, I found myself reading all the reactions online, including those of Former EDL leader, Tommy Robinson.

-Throughout his video he makes a fair point that he is not inciting violence against any muslims.
+Throughout his video he makes a fair point that he is not inciting violence against any Muslims.
 He slanders the man who performed this attack and states he is abiding by the democratic process.
-Whilst my views on Tommy Robinson are that I really don’t like the guy, I’m not going to ignore the fact he condemned attacks on muslims.
+Whilst my views on Tommy Robinson are that I really don’t like the guy, I’m not going to ignore the fact he condemned attacks on Muslims.
+Continue reading

 The year’s 2020